M.2 SSD hard drive

 /dev/nvme0n1p1 100G 5G 95G 5% /mnt/myssd

-Add the following line at the end of the file to specify the partition, mount point, file system type, and mount parameters:
+Append the following line to the file to specify the partition, mount point, file system type, and mount parameters:

 /dev/nvme0n1p1 /mnt/myssd ext4 defaults 0 2